blazium-engine/blazium-docs/tutorials/platform/consoles.rst

 Third-party support
 -------------------

-Console ports of Godot are offered by third-party companies (which have ported Godot on their own).
+Console ports of Blazium are offered by third-party companies (which have ported Blazium on their own).
 Some of these companies also offer publishing of your games to various consoles.

 The following is a list of some of the providers: